StephanHav/Coding-Exercises/exercise1/README.md

 1. `test_given_example(self)`: This test checks the functionality of the function with the example given in the instructions.
 It's important to verify that your function behaves as expected with the given example.

 2. `test_no_duplicates(self)`: This test checks if the function handles a list without duplicates correctly.
 It should return an empty list, because there are no duplicates.
-It's a good test to ensure your function doesn't falsely identify duplicates.
+This test case checks whether the function gives false positives.

 3. `test_all_duplicates(self)`: This test checks the function's behavior when all elements in the list are duplicates.
-It's important to check this scenario to ensure your function correctly identifies all elements as duplicates and doesn't miss any.
+It's important to check this scenario to ensure the function correctly identifies all elements as duplicates and doesn't miss any.

 4. `test_mixed_elements(self)`: This test checks how the function behaves with a list containing elements of various data types.
-Python's flexibility allows for lists to contain elements of different types, so it's crucial to ensure your function can handle such lists.
+Python's flexibility allows for lists to contain elements of different types, so this case ensures the function can handle such lists.

 5. `test_single_element(self)`: This test checks how the function behaves with a list containing a single element.
 This is a kind of edge case, where the function should return an empty list because there are no duplicates.